bambiker/interpolation/README.md

 You can easily add additional weights to the interpolation, for example, land use.
 If you can't do it on your own, you can add an issue and I will add this option.

 Don't forget to cite us.

+# IDW
+Look at the [cuthi.ipynb](cuthi.ipynb) to copy the function code and the example code.